Our service now covers areas all across Canada

 source: Flickr, Marek Moi

 If you are suffering from constant allergy symptoms, then it is likely you need a dehumidifier in your home.
-There are some more common signs that you may need a dehumidifier, these include water stains on the ceilings of your home or frequent condensation on the windows.
+There are some more common signs that you may need a system to remove humidity, these include water stains on the ceilings of your home or frequent condensation on the windows.

 Another sign is recognizing mould spores which are small black spots that grow on walls or with areas of high humidity, specifically in the bathroom or shower.
 Another obvious indicator is smelling musty or mildew, both of which emit a stale smell.